dsgguo/MetaBenchmarkGUI-Skynexus/README.md

 # MetaBCI
+* This is the overview document of MetaBCI.
+For the overview document of MetaBenchmark GUI, please go to metaBCI/metabenchmark

 ## Welcome!
 MetaBCI is an open-source platform for non-invasive brain computer interface.
 The project of MetaBCI is led by Prof. Minpeng Xu from Tianjin University, China.
 MetaBCI has 3 main parts: